SahisN/Password-Generator/README.md

 Reset button will set every option in settings panel to default. (all boxes unchecked and length size to 10)

+# Disclaimers and Note
 Disclaimer: This app best works on windows.
 There is no test done on other operating system.
+This program is still work in progress so there might be bugs, and issues.

+Note: when running the app, it prints strings, and numbers on console.
+It is meant for debugging purpose and can be ignored while using it.